Key points

 Key standard references

-• ISA 706.6–706.7: Defines and governs emphasis of matter paragraphs, including required cross-referencing.
+• ISA 706.6 –706.7 defines and governs EOM paragraphs, including required cross-referencing to FS disclosures.

 Related terms